pascalgutjahr/prompt_muons_wiki/source/docs/Selection.rst

 Level 5
 +++++++

-Cuts presented here are based on the plots in :ref:`Data-MC <data-mc paragraph>`.
+Cuts presented here are based on the plots in :ref:`Data-MC <data-mc level 4 paragraph>`.

 For level 5, quality cuts are performed to improve the data-MC agreement.
 Furthermore, some additional cuts are performed to remove neutrino background events.
 For the reconstruction of the bundle energy, the